 - Dad, you’re the calm, clear-eyed guide who keeps our chaos in check!
 I don’t know where we would be without you and am grateful for you every day.

-4 Say “thanks” and really mean it
+4 Say “thanks” and mean it

 After plenty of personal anecdotes or reasons why this person you’re writing to means so much, don’t forget to include a heartfelt “thank you” in the letter.
 Doing so shows great respect for the person’s time and presence in your life.

 When you say “thank you” and mean it sincerely, people develop a feeling that they have done something to help you.
-Since your parent or parental figure has probably done many helpful things over the years, thanking them is the least you can do!
+Since your mother or parental figure has probably done many helpful things over the years, thanking them is the least you can do!

 - Thank you for being my inspiration to work harder, reach higher, and find joy in my work.